 In 2016 he set up a lifestyle platform for dads called Music Football Fatherhood, an outlet for father to talk about parenthood.
 He went onto publish a book, Dad, where he opens up about his experiences of becoming a father, him and 19 other dads.

-Co-head of our Medical Negligence team, Stuart Bramley, commented, “Elliott’s story is very affecting to read but it is much more commonplace than might first be thought.
+Stuart Bramley commented, “Elliott’s story is very affecting to read but it is much more commonplace than might first be thought.
 In all the legal claims my colleagues and I at Tozers handle, the focus is mainly on the injured baby but we always take time to consider how this has affected one or both of the parents as well.
 Some of my clients have suffered in silence for a very long time after witnessing a shocking delivery, often because they do not realise that help can be available for those who develop PTSD.
 We will always advise on whether they too might be entitled to compensation, if the trauma can be directly linked to witnessing what happened at the birth.

 Elliott Rae is to be commended, both for highlighting his own challenge and for setting up an organisation to help others with PTSD.
 I wish him every success”.